 The Rural and Northern Immigration Pilot was announced in January 2019 as a Canadian immigration initiative to address the labour market needs of smaller communities

 As the Canadian population ages and the birth rate declines, rural Canada’s workforce has seen a significant decrease in available workers.
-The Rural and Northern pilot will help attract people that are needed to drive economic growth and help support middle-class jobs in these communities.
+The Rural and Northern Immigration Pilot will help attract people that are needed to drive economic growth in these communities.
 The new Rural and Northern Immigration Pilot is a five-year initiative aimed at testing community-driven approaches to address the labour market needs of smaller communities.
+Moreover, it is a potential alternative Canadian immigration option for people who have struggled through other immigration pathways, such as Express Entry.

 Rural and Northern Pilot communities